kiranvodrahalli/kiranvodrahalli.github.io/about/index.md

 ### Research Interests

-My primary area of research is theoretical computer science: in particular, provably resource-efficient algorithms for fitting statistical models ("algorithmic statistics").
-Several of my interests can be summarized by the phrase "non-worst-case analysis for machine learning algorithms."
-In applications, I am particularly interested in natural language understanding, neuroscience, economics, and robotics.
+My primary area of research is theoretical computer science: in particular, provably resource-efficient algorithms for fitting statistical models in various settings ("algorithmic statistics", "foundations of machine learning", "learning theory", etc.).
+Some of my work in this direction has skewed in the direction of giving computationally efficient, low sample complexity algorithms for learning functions with sparse descriptions.
+I am also interested in algorithms and optimization theory.
+I have also worked on applications of machine learning in several fields, including neuroscience, natural language understanding, economics, and robotics.
+Currently, I am particularly focused on applying ideas from machine learning (online learning, learning in games) and bi-level optimization to understand computational and statistical issues associated with the economics of the online firm, as well as associated privacy, ethics, and fairness concerns (see my recent paper [The Platform Design Problem](https://arxiv.org/abs/2009.06117)).

 ---